egyfarandikasss/My-Titanic-Dataset-Solution/README.md

 This repository is my Titanic Dataset Solution and the dataset is Titanic -Machine Learning from Disaster Dataset, one of the Kaggle competition for beginners.
-I got the dataset here https://www.kaggle.com/c/titanic.
-In this competition, my highest score is 0.77751 (Top 33%), but in this repositories, I only got 0.76555 using voting ensemble.
-I will continue to study to improve my score.